For more information about any of the following programs please contact:

 The Adult Sacramental program is for those who were baptized Catholic as a child and now desire to complete their initiation by receiving either or both the sacraments of Confirmation and Eucharist.
 This course is an in-depth study of the 4 pillars of Catholic teaching: doctrine, the sacraments, morality, and prayer.
 In addition, these classes focus on the nature of the sacraments of Confirmation and Eucharist, as well as on, conversion, the Gospel, professing the faith, and personal prayer.

-This program takes place over the course of 16 weeks.
+This program takes place over the course of a school year August to June.